sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

   * https://github.com/sparkflows/sparkflows-stanfordcorenlp

-Start by cloning the github repo: writing-new-node
+Step 1 : Start by cloning the github repo: writing-new-node
 -----------------------------------------------------

 The easiest way to start writing a new node or processor is by cloning the ``writing-new-node`` repo using the command below: